Blog | Personal Finance

 For others still, money is merely a tool.

 So, if you want to live a rich and full life, one of the most important things you can do is to actually define for yourself what you believe about money and to order your life appropriately.
-It doesn’t matter what the answer is for you (I believe money is very important and will say why later in this article), but what is most important is defining what you believe about money and understanding why you believe that.
+It doesn’t matter what the answer is for you, but what is most important is defining what you believe about money and understanding why you believe that.

 As the head of the Hawaii school system, he felt embarrassed when newspapers published how much he made because he felt overcompensated in comparison to the teachers who worked for him.
 He was a good, honest, hardworking man who did his best to defend his point of view that money wasn't important in life.